CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/runtime_data_layout.rst

 .. code-block:: python

-   boundary = mcdc_get.structured_mesh.z(index, mesh, data)
+   surface_ID = int(mcdc_get.cell.surface_IDs(index, cell, data))

-without depending on where that mesh's z-grid happens to reside in ``data``.
+without depending on where that cell's surface IDs happen to reside in ``data``.

 Transport Consumption
 ---------------------

-Modules under ``mcdc/transport`` consume only the runtime representation and primitive transport records.
+Portable transport functions shared across the execution backends consume the runtime representation and primitive transport records.
 They use:

 - Direct structured-field access for fixed-size values and metadata.
 - Base and subtype IDs to navigate registered objects.